dindanovitasari/soteria/README.md

 In Grab, Soteria will bring safety to our beloved Grab passanger by helping Grabbers identify whether the trip is dangerous or safe

 # About
-Soteria is powered by [LSTM-FCN](https://github.com/titu1994/LSTM-FCN)
+Soteria is powered by [MLSTM-FCN](https://github.com/titu1994/MLSTM-FCN)

 # Installation Guide
 Soteria is built by:
 * python 3.6
 * keras
-* tensorflow-gpu
+* tensorflow
 * numpy
 * pandas
 * scikit-learn